 Using different types of diversification in portfolio management

-Different types of diversification
+Different types of diversification in portfolio management

 The more that I learn, the more I think about investing and how I can be more effective with my portfolio.
 As the stock market has begun to falter, this has come to the forefront of my mind.
 Every week or so I find myself looking at the volatility in my portfolio with Personal Capital and wondering how I can be more diversified and therefore more insulated from the everyday ups and downs of each market.